Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 and there is a Morita equivalence of superalgebras

 We use the conventions following~\eqref{eq:138} to define the Morita equivalence.
-The image of~$\iota $ lies in the even subalgebra $B(s)^0\subset B(s)$.
-A free fermionic field is specified by a real spinor representation of~$\GG{n-1}s$, which by definition is an \emph{ungraded} real module~$\SS$ of~$B(s)^0$.
+The image of~$\iota $ lies in the even subalgebra $B_{n-1}(s)^0\subset B_{n-1}(s)$.
+A free fermionic field is specified by a real spinor representation of~$\GG{1,n-2}s$, which by definition is an \emph{ungraded} real module~$\SS$ of~$B_{n-1}(s)^0$.
 A spinor field is then a function $\psi \:M^{n-1}\to\SS$.

+\begin{remark}[] The CRT~theorem, which is reviewed in Appendix~\ref{sec:10}, implies that the free fermion theory has a larger Lie group~$\GG{1,n-2}s^\beta \supset \GG{1,n-2}s$ of symmetries; the non-identity component acts antilinearly on the Hilbert space of states.
+Proposition~\ref{thm:169}(3) implies that the embedding~\eqref{eq:140} extends to $\GG{1,n-2}s^\beta $, and so $\GG{1,n-2}s^\beta $~acts on the \emph{real} vector space~$\SS$, consistent with Proposition~\ref{thm:170}(2). \end{remark}

-We quickly summarize special facts about a real spinor representation~$\SS$ of the Lorentz spin group~$\Spin_{1,n-2}$ which are proved in~\cite[\S6]{De}.
-Fix a component~$C$ of timelike vectors~$\xi \in \RR^{n-1}$ with $|\xi|^2>0$.
+We quickly summarize special facts about a real spinor representation~$\SS$ of the Lorentz spin group~$\Spin_{1,n-2}$; proofs may be found in~\cite[\S6]{De}.
+Fix a component~$C$ of timelike vectors~$\xi \in \RMm$ with $|\xi|^2>0$.
 The first special property is the existence of \emph{symmetric} $\Spin_{1,n-2}$-invariant maps

-For an irreducible representation $\Gamma $~is unique up to a real factor and nonzero~$\Gamma $ are definite; we choose~$\Gamma $ \emph{positive} definite in the sense that $\Gamma (\psi ,\psi )\in \overline{C}$ for all~$\psi \in S$.
+If $\SS$~is irreducible, then $\Gamma $~is unique up to a real factor and nonzero~$\Gamma $ are definite.
+Choose~$\Gamma $ \emph{positive} definite in the sense that $\Gamma (\psi ,\psi )\in \overline{C}$ for all~$\psi \in \SS$.
 This fixes~$\Gamma $ up to a positive real factor.
 There are two isomorphism classes of real irreducible representations for $n-1\equiv 2,6\pmod8$ and a unique irreducible in other cases.
 Let~$S_1,S_2$ be representative irreducibles (in dimensions with a unique irreducible, set $S_2=0$); let $Z$~be the commutant of the spin action, so $Z=\RR$, $\CC$, or~$\HH$; and fix positive definite~$\Gamma $ for ~$S_1,S_2$.
 A general real spinor representation~$\SS$ decomposes as